ng-next/nn-ng-utils/README.md

 # nn-ng-utils
-utilities to register angular providers and ui-states and to collect angular module names
+utilities to register angular providers and ui-states and to collect angular module names and configurations.